Employee Expense Tax Deductions

-There are some (albeit few!) expenses that can still be deducted as the result Tax Reform that happened in 2018.
-A detailed list of employee expenses that have been discontinued as employee tax deductions - some until 2026, and others beyond that.
+There are some (albeit few!) expenses that can still be deducted as the result tax reform that happened in 2018.
+Many employee expenses have been discontinued as employee tax deductions - some until 2026, and others beyond that.

 magnet me, Unsplash @magnet.me